brevzin/cpp_proposals/2996_reflection/reflection.md

 :::
 :::

-  [8]{.pnum} [All]{.rm} [Translated translation units are combined and all]{.addu} external entity references are resolved.
+  [8]{.pnum} [All]{.rm} [Translated translation units are combined, and all]{.addu} external entity references are resolved.
 Library components are linked to satisfy external references to entities not defined in the current translation.
 All such translator output is collected into a program image which contains information needed for execution in its execution environment.

 :::